-An allowance under section 11(f) will only be granted to the lessee if the property as specified in section 11(f)(i) to (v) is used or occupied for the production of income18 or income is derived from it.19
+An allowance under section 11(f) will be granted to the lessee only if the property as specified in section 11(f)(i) to (v) is used or occupied for the production of income22 or income is derived from it.23

-No deduction will be allowed if the "income" is exempt income or "income" which is not included in gross income.
-For example, for a person who is not a resident, "income" from a non-South African source.
+No deduction will be allowed if the lessee's "income" is exempt income or "income" which is not included in gross income.
+For example, for a person who is not a resident, "income" from a non-South African source would be excluded from gross income.
+24

 The deduction must be apportioned if the property is used only for a part of the year of assessment because the section requires that the property must be used or occupied or income must be derived from it in order to qualify for a deduction.
 For example, if the commencement of the lease does not correspond with the commencement of the year of assessment or the lessee stops using the property concerned during the year of assessment, the allowance will be apportioned.
-This requirement also means that if the lease is terminated early or the lessee simply stops using the asset in the production of income or deriving income from it, the
+This requirement also means that if the lease is terminated early or the lessee simply stops using the asset in the production of income or deriving income from it, the balance of a lease premium not yet deducted will not qualify for deduction under section 11(f).